Course Name: The Country Club (Clyde/Squirrel)

 Location: Brookline, Massachusetts

 History: You can make the argument that no other course in America has a richer or more important history than The Country Club.
-This legendary Club was one of the first country clubs in America and was founded by prominent Bostonians on January 14, 1882.
+This legendary Club was one of the first country clubs in America and was founded by prominent Bostonians on January 14, 1882 after they had splintered from the Myopia Club.
 Golf didn’t arrive until 1893, when three members (Hunnewell, Bacon, and Curtis) successfully petitioned the board and created a 6 hole loop.
 Only one hole remains from this rudimentary design, the par 3 7th.
 In 1894, Scottish pro Willie Campbell completed the 9 hole design and more notably, The Country Club became a founding member of the USGA along with Shinnecock, Chicago, St. Andrews (NY), and Newport.
 By 1899, Willie Campbell had created 9 additional holes to make it a full 18.
 In 1902, the new pro Alex “Nipper” Campbell lengthened the course and it hosted its first national championship, the U.S. Women’s Amateur.

 In 1927, famed architect William Flynn arrived at Brookline to design a third 9 holes and restore the original 18.
 His new 9, known as the the Primrose Course, contributes three holes to the current day Championship Course.
 Throughout the years, many architects have renovated the course in anticipation for national championships including Geoffrey Cornish in the 1960s, Rees Jones in the 1980s, and most recently Gil Hanse in the 2010s.